phs-sakshi/Kaizntree_App/readme.md

 - Alignment with Project Requirements:
   - For this project, SQLite3 meets the requirements adequately as it provides the necessary functionality for storing and querying data without the need for complex database management.
   - Given the scope of the project, SQLite3 offers a lightweight solution that doesn't require additional server setup or maintenance, making it ideal for development and testing.
+  - The dataset was well structured making SQL databases a pretty good fit

 Front-end Technologies
 Approach:
 - Reasoning: Bootstrap was chosen as the front-end framework due to its ease of use, extensive documentation, and rich set of UI components.
 - Alignment with Project Requirements:
-   - Bootstrap allows for rapid development of responsive and mobile-first websites, which is crucial for ensuring a consistent user experience across devices.
+   - Bootstrap allows for rapid development of responsive websites.
    - It provides ready-to-use CSS and JavaScript components that streamline the development process, saving time and effort.
    - Additionally, Bootstrap's popularity means that there is a wealth of community resources and third-party plugins available, making it easy to extend and customize as needed.

-Open-source Technologies Used
-Advantages:
-- SQLite3:
-  - Advantages: Lightweight, serverless, easy to set up, suitable for small to medium-sized projects.
-- Bootstrap:
-   - Advantages: Rapid development, extensive documentation, mobile-first approach, rich UI components, large community support.
-- Django Rest Framework (DRF):
-  - Advantages: Powerful toolkit for building Web APIs, built-in support for serialization, authentication, and pagination, extensive documentation, active community.
+Code:
+The Code is available on [github](https://github.com/phs-sakshi/Kaizntree_App)
+Developer: Sakshi Sharma